Microsoft Conference Management Toolkit

 This is likely due to either the author or the reviewer entering a domain conflict in the middle of the review phase.
 (Click here for more reasons)

-To mitigate this, select 'Do not allow editing personal domain conflicts'.
+To mitigate this, select 'Do not allow editing personal domain conflicts' and disable 'Allow entering personal domain conflicts if none have been entered.'

 Then deselect the setting for the track (if it is a multi-track conference) that is currently enabled for submission phase (and then re-select it after the submission phase has been completed).